erikdrozina/personal_website/content/certificates.md

 During my scholastic experience I was able to study and gain for these certifications:

+- Post diploma Developer Industry 4.0 degree at [ITS Alto Adriatico](https://www.itsaltoadriatico.it/)
 - Secondary school diploma in Information Technology and Telecommunications
 - Cisco IT Essentials from Cisco Networking Academy course
 - ECDL Full Standard Certificate